nirrdev1989/posts-project/README.md

 Operating Instructions

-1-Download the project
+Download the project
-2- Run the ng serve  command in the front folder
+Run the ng serve  command in the front folder
-3 - Enter the server folder and run the npm start command 4- Connect to your local Mongo server
+ Enter the server folder and run the npm start command Connect to your local Mongo server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.